Hans Fuß: Career

+In preparation for Operation Barbarossa, the German invasion of the Soviet Union, II.
+Gruppe headed further east on 18 June.
+Following a stopover at Kraków, the unit was moved to Hostynne.
+At the start of the campaign, JG 3 under the command of Major (Major) Günther Lützow was subordinated to the 5th Air Corps, under the command of General der Flieger (General of the Aviators) Robert Ritter von Greim, itself part of Luftflotte 4 (4th Air Fleet), under the command of Generaloberst (Colonel General) Alexander Löhr.
+These air elements supported Generalfeldmarschall (Field Marshal) Gerd von Rundstedt's Army Group South, with the objective of capturing Ukraine and its capital Kiev.
+At 17:00 on 21 June 1941, the 5th Air Corps, based at Lipsko, briefed the various unit commanders of the upcoming attack.
+That evening, Gruppenkommandeur (group commander) of II.
+Gruppe Lothar Keller informed his subordinates of the attack.
+The next day, the first day of Operation Barbarossa, Fuß claimed his first aerial victory.

 Eastern Front

 II.
 Gruppe had been ordered to the Eastern Front in preparation for Case Blue, the strategic summer offensive in southern Russia.
 While based at Pilsen, Hauptmann Kurt Brändle took over command of the Gruppe after the former commander Hauptmann Karl-Heinz Krahl had been killed in action over Malta.
 The Gruppe was then deployed on the left wing of Army Group South where it was based at Chuhuiv near the Donets on 19 May.
 There, Fuß served with the Gruppenstab as an adjutant to Brändle.

 Squadron leader

 On 1 August, Fuß was appointed Staffelkapitän (squadron leader) of 6.
 Staffel of JG 3 after its former commander Oberleutnant Hans-Jürgen Waldhelm had been transferred.
 On 7 August, the German 6th Army attacked Soviet forces at Kalach, encircling elements of the Soviet 62nd Army west of the Don.
 During this battle, II.
 Gruppe supported the advance, claiming 23 aerial victories, including six by Fuß, making him an "ace-in-a-day".

 On 14 September 1942, Fuß claimed a Yakovlev Yak-1 fighter shot down, his last aerial victory claim.
 During this battle, he engaged with Lydia Litvyak and his Messerschmitt Bf 109 G-2 (Werknummer 13758—factory number) took a hit in the fuel tank causing his engine to seize.
 During the forced landing at Dedyurevo, an airfield approximately 75 km northeast of Smolensk, his aircraft crashed and Fuß was severely injured.
 Fuß died of gangrene following the amputation of one of his legs at a Luftwaffe hospital in Berlin on 10 November 1942.